Evan-Dahl/tonxdao_bot/README.md

 # 🔥🔥 MUST USE PYTHON 3.10 🔥🔥

+(MINOR UPDATE) Added a random delay between each cycle instead of the script exiting upon completion

 ## Features
 The script allows you to farm the **Tonxdao tapper game** by running multiple sessions within a DAO concurrently.
 You can organize your Telegram sessions into different DAO folders (`dao_1`, `dao_2`, etc.), and the script will run all 5 sessions in each DAO simultaneously.
 When all sessions in a DAO are tapping together, you achieve **up to 3x the points**, maximizing your rewards while farming.
 Upon completing the code will move onto the next dao and repeat.
 In addition to farming, the bot also auto-completes tasks, claims daily rewards, and supports signing up new sessions using referral codes.